Home

 Algebra: Work Word Problems

-The formula for “Work” Problems that involve two persons is
+The formula for “Work” Problems that involve two persons" is formula for work problems

 This formula can be extended for more than two persons.
 It can also be used in problems that involve pipes filling up a tank.